-If you are unable to cycle, then Lime Tree is serviced by the number 1 bus.
+If you are unable to cycle, then Lime Tree Findon is serviced by the number 1 and 23 buses.
 We are easily reachable by public transport if you live within our catchment area.

 Sustainability is a far reaching topic and is influenced by small things as much as it is big projects such as solar panels or rain water collection.
 If you have an idea or a suggestion to help us as a community reduce our Carbon footprint then let us know via our secure online form or by posting in one of our suggestion boxes in the surgery